mahmoud/sedimental/entries/glom_restructured_data.md

 ]
 ```

-Piping hot JSON into glom with a cool JSON spec, with pretty-printed
+Piping hot JSON into ``glom`` with a cool Python literal spec, with
-JSON out.
-A great way to process and filter API calls, and explore
+pretty-printed JSON out.
+A great way to process and filter API calls,
-some data.
-Something genuinely enjoyable, because you know you won't
+and explore some data.
+Something genuinely enjoyable, because you know
-be stuck in this pipe dream.
+you won't be stuck in this pipe dream.

 Everything on the command line ports directly into production-grade
 Python, complete with better error handling and limitless integration